Konamiman/Nextor/docker/README.md

 The published image is a **manifest list** covering `linux/amd64` and `linux/arm64`; `docker pull` picks the right one automatically.
 The publish workflow builds and tests each arch (arm64 via QEMU) before pushing the manifest.
-The kernel base files are Z80 binaries — architecture-independent — so they're built once on the runner's native arch (the `kernelbuild` stage is pinned to `$BUILDPLATFORM`); only the host tools (N80/LK80/LB80/sdcc/mknexrom) are per-arch.
+The kernel base files are Z80 binaries (architecture-independent) so they're built once on the runner's native arch (the `kernelbuild` stage is pinned to `$BUILDPLATFORM`); only the host tools (N80/LK80/LB80/sdcc/mknexrom) are per-arch.
 To build a multi-arch image by hand: